Jasmine-Zhuang/TicketVendorSystem/phase2/accessibility.md

 ## Principle 6: Low Physical Effort

 All operations on this program do not need users to perform high physical effort.
 It only requires users to click some buttons and input some text.

+We also minimized repetitive actions by linking pages in non-linear sequence.

 ## Principle 7: Size and Space for Approach and Use